ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Communication Protocol Version

 The patch version of the communication protocol version has been changed.
-The same major and minor versions ensure client backward compatibility.
+Altibase 7.3 ensures client backward compatibility only if the versions of major and minor are identical.

 > Client backward compatibility ensures that user applications developed using an older version of the Altibase library work well when connected to a newer version of Altibase.